jeromegn/slang/README.md

 Very much inspired by [slim](https://github.com/slim-template/slim), this is a templating language which outputs HTML.

-## Status

-**Developer Preview**: Barely any tests, no real-world usage, just playing with creating a nice parser/lexer that gives us slim-like templating capabilities.

 ## Installation

 Add this to your application's `shard.yml`: